dylantrann/memokeys/README.md

 - Make a continuous flowing version
   - An entire "sheet music" would appear, where the user can go note by note pressing the correct note
   - If scoreboarded, timer for how long to complete or how little mistakes/far ventured in timed situation
+- Make the buttons and actual keyboard
+  - Actually this one might not be too hard, can just make overlapping buttons